Dr. Martine Hossaert-McKey

 Brief summary

-Martine HOSSAERT(Senior Scientist CNRS) is recognized internationally as an outstanding researcher in evolutionary biology.
-She works at the Centre for Functional and Evolutionary Ecology in Montpellier.
+Martine HOSSAERT(Senior Scientist, CNRS) is internationally recognized as an outstanding researcher in evolutionary biology.
+She works at the Center for Functional and Evolutionary Ecology in Montpellier.
 Her work on plant-insect interactions combines ecology, evolution, and chemistry (125 peer-reviewed articles, H-index = 55, Google Scholar).
-She was adjunct professor at the University of Miami (Florida) for 10 years (1986-1995), where she was a driving force in developing a worldwide initiative on comparative biology of figs, a large pantropical genus of flowering plants.
-She created the GDR for Chemical Ecology (2005) and directed this group (researchers from 50 laboratories) for 10 years, leading to the emergence of France as a world leader in chemical ecology.
-At the CNRS laboratory "Bio-inspired Chemistry and Ecological Innovations" (ChimEco), she participates in the development of Nature-based Solutions for the restoration of contaminated or degraded sites and the conversion of these pollutants into resources, contributing to the circular economy.
-She has published 12 books and 15 book chapters on different themes in ecology, biodiversity, and chemical ecology.
-She is a leader in the animation, administration, and evaluation of science, both within France and as a representative of France in international conventions of the United Nations (e.g., IPBES meetings, COP on Biodiversity).
-She is past president of two sections of the CNRS National Scientific Committee (section 29, evolutionary biology, 2008-2010; CID 52, Human-Environment interfaces, 2004-2008).
-These committees are in charge of the evaluation and recruitment of researchers for the CNRS.
-As scientific deputy director of the CNRS Ecology and Environment (2010-2020), she had scientific and strategic responsibility for about 35 research labs (UMR, “mixed research units”).
-She also helped develop research strategies and priorities for the Institute, and was responsible for major initiatives for sharing knowledge on many environmental challenges and encouraging the participation of diverse actors in the development of innovative solutions.
-She was (2018-2019) the scientific coordinator for the French Ministry of Research (MESRI) and for the French Ministry of Overseas (MOM), providing expertise on research activities and priorities in French overseas territories, and is currently ‘chargée de mission’ for Biodiversity and Overseas for the CNRS Ecology and Environment.
-She also represents the CNRS in the National Committee for Biodiversity (CNB), the IPBES, and the Convention on Biological Diversity (CBD).
-She has directed numerous research programs, including some CNRS Priority Exploratory Programs (PEPS).
-She has broad direct experience with the use of digital sequence information in research, as many of her publications use a diversity of DSI (e.g., microsatellite markers, amplified fragment length polymorphisms, sequencing of genes) to study the phylogeny, the phylogeography, and the population genetics of the diverse plant and animal groups she has studied.
-She has also contributed to capacity building in the use of DSI in research in her supervision of international students from China, Cameroon, Colombia, Gabon, and Senegal.
-She leads a national group studying policy related to DSI, comprising representatives of the CNRS, the French Academy of Sciences, and ALLENVI (Alliance for the Environment), and is also a member of the DSI International Scientific Network.
+She was an adjunct professor at the University of Miami (Florida) for 10 years (1986–1995), where she was a driving force behind the development of a global initiative on the comparative biology of figs, a large pantropical genus of flowering plants.
+She founded the GDR for Chemical Ecology (2005) and led this group (comprising researchers from 50 laboratories) for 10 years, establishing France as a global leader in chemical ecology.
+At the CNRS laboratory “Bio-inspired Chemistry and Ecological Innovations” (ChimEco), she participates in the development of Nature-based Solutions for the restoration of contaminated or degraded sites and the conversion of these pollutants into resources, contributing to the circular economy.
+She has published 12 books and 15 book chapters on various topics in ecology, biodiversity, and chemical ecology.
+She is a leader in the coordination, administration, and evaluation of science, both within France and as a representative of France at international conventions of the United Nations (e.g., IPBES meetings, COP on Biodiversity).
+She is a past president of two sections of the CNRS National Scientific Committee (Section 29, evolutionary biology, 2008–2010; CID 52, Human-Environment Interfaces, 2004–2008).
+These committees are responsible for the evaluation and recruitment of researchers for the CNRS.
+As scientific deputy director of the CNRS Ecology and Environment (2010–2020), she held scientific and strategic responsibility for approximately 35 research laboratories (UMRs, “mixed research units”).
+She also helped develop research strategies and priorities for the Institute and was responsible for major initiatives to share knowledge on numerous environmental challenges and encourage the participation of diverse stakeholders in the development of innovative solutions.
+She served (2018–2019) as scientific coordinator for the French Ministry of Research (MESRI) and the French Ministry of Overseas Territories (MOM), providing expertise on research activities and priorities in French overseas territories, and is currently a special advisor for Biodiversity and Overseas Territories at the CNRS Ecology and Environment.
+She also represents the CNRS on the National Committee for Biodiversity (CNB), the IPBES, and the Convention on Biological Diversity (CBD).
+She has directed numerous research programs, including several CNRS Priority Exploratory Programs (PEPS).
+She has extensive direct experience with the use of digital sequence information in research, as many of her publications utilize a variety of DSI (e.g., microsatellite markers, amplified fragment length polymorphisms, gene sequencing) to study the phylogeny, phylogeography, and population genetics of the diverse plant and animal groups she has studied.
+She has also contributed to capacity building in the use of DSI in research through her supervision of international students from China, Cameroon, Colombia, Gabon, and Senegal.
+She leads a national group studying policy related to DSI, comprising representatives from the CNRS, the French Academy of Sciences, and ALLENVI (Alliance for the Environment), and is also a member of the DSI International Scientific Network.
 Her experience makes her uniquely qualified to evaluate the consequences of policy decisions regarding DSI for research and capacity-building in ecology and biodiversity.

-Based on her proven experience with managing large scientific programs, she obtained from the French government (France 2030) a PEPR (Program for exploratory research), of which she is one of two scientific directors, on Nature Based Solutions (SOLU-BIOD: €44.2 million - 9 years).
-The main objective of the PEPR SOLU-BIOD is to propose Nature-Based Solutions (NbS) as a major element of the paradigm shift needed for a more effective response to the crisis of biodiversity and to current societal challenges.
-SOLU-BIOD has been designed as a transformative program to structure and strengthen the French research community on NbS around innovative scientific challenges, with the ultimate goal of unlocking the potential of NbS and paving the way for an ambitious national plan on NbS, generating major environmental, social, and economic benefits.
+Based on her proven experience in managing large-scale scientific programs, she secured a PEPR (Program for Exploratory Research) from the French government (France 2030), of which she is one of two scientific directors, focusing on Nature-Based Solutions (SOLU-BIOD: €44.2 million over 9 years).
+The main objective of the PEPR SOLU-BIOD is to propose Nature-Based Solutions (NbS) as a key element of the paradigm shift needed for a more effective response to the biodiversity crisis and current societal challenges.
+SOLU-BIOD has been designed as a transformative program to structure and strengthen the French research community on NbS around innovative scientific challenges, with the ultimate goal of unlocking the potential of NbS and paving the way for an ambitious national plan on NbS, generating significant environmental, social, and economic benefits.

 Responsibilities